BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 **What Works:**

-- Everything, excpt Sleep/Wake (does not work beyond Big Sur).
+- Everything, excpt Sleep/Wake (Does not work beyond Big Sur)

 #